samirm00/js-study-guide/planning/development-strategy.md

 - example for each type
 - what is the different ways to declare a variable  let , const and var
 - What is the different between these 3
-- (We will delete this steps later it is just a giude ).
+- (We will delete this steps later it  ).
 - Add the change , commit them and push to GitHub
 - Merge `variables` with `master`